akvo/knowledgebase/docs/rsr/user_management.md

-When the user has been found click 'Restrict access'.
+When the user has been found click *'Restrict access'*.